DEIB Without Cultural Intelligence Is a Policy, Not a Practice

 Q: What’s the difference between DEIB and cross cultural communication?

-DEIB is a strategic and values-driven framework for building equitable, inclusive organizations.
+DEIB is a strategic and values driven framework for building equitable, inclusive organizations.
 Cross cultural communication is the practical discipline of understanding how cultural context shapes the way people send, receive, and interpret messages.
-They’re deeply connected because inclusion as a value only produces belonging as a felt experience when the communication practices delivering it actually land across cultural differences.
+They are deeply connected because inclusion as a value only produces belonging as a felt experience when the communication practices delivering it actually land across cultural differences.
 One without the other is incomplete.

 Q: How can leaders make their inclusion behaviors more culturally effective?

 Start by auditing which of your practices assume a low context, direct communication default.
-Public participation requests and open-floor discussions are inclusive for people who share that norm and can feel exposing for those who don’t.
-Adding bilateral conversations, async input, and written contribution options isn’t accommodation.
-It’s more sophisticated design that doesn’t penalize people for communicating the way their culture shaped them.
+Public participation requests and open floor discussions are inclusive for people who share that norm and can feel exposing for those who don’t.
+Adding bilateral conversations, async input, and written contribution options is more sophisticated design rather than accommodation, because it doesn’t penalize people for communicating the way their culture shaped them.

 Q: Isn’t diversity training enough to address cross cultural inclusion gaps?

 Not on its own.
 Most diversity training focuses on bias awareness and values alignment, which are important but separate from the operational skills needed for inclusive communication across cultural differences.
 The Schlaegel et al. (2021) data shows ‘cultural intelligence’ predicts job performance and adjustment beyond personality, IQ, and international experience.
-These skills need to be built deliberately, not just stated as organizational values.
+These skills need to be built deliberately, rather than stated as organizational values and assumed to follow.

 Q: What measurable outcomes improve when teams combine inclusive leadership with cultural intelligence?